-For users on the Free plans or a trial, you'll receive an error that the Zap has been throttled if it attempts to perform too many tasks in a short time span.
+If you’re on the Free plan or a trial, you'll receive an error that your Zap has been throttled if it attempts to perform too many tasks in a short time span.
 The limit is approximately 200 attempts every 10 minutes per Zap.
 This limit does not apply to paid accounts.

-Many third-party apps and services have their own API limits and throttling mechanisms of their own.
-To distinguish between these errors and Zapier throttling errors, look for "Zapier" in the error message.
-We do not throttle users without using our name in the error.
+Many third-party apps and services have their own API limits and throttling mechanisms.
+To distinguish between third-party errors and Zapier throttling errors, look for "Zapier" in the error message.

-If you have a large number of items (100+) that trigger in a Zap at once, Zapier holds them for you and sends you an email requesting your confirmation.
-This helps prevent a significant number of tasks being performed by mistake, which helps keep your task usage down and prevents tedious work correcting any unintended results in the action service.
+If you have a large number of items (100+) that trigger a Zap at once, Zapier holds them for you and sends you an email requesting your confirmation.
+This helps to prevent a significant number of actions being performed by mistake, which keeps your task usage down and prevents the need to correct any unintended results in the action app.

 Once you confirm these should be played, you can use the Replay feature to let them continue.
 These replayed Zap runs are processed at a rate of 1 per second.
 For example, 1,000 Zap runs will take a little over 15 minutes to complete.

 Instant triggers are not subject to flood protection, as each item is sent to the trigger individually.
 Some exceptions inculde Google Sheets and Google Calendar "New Event" and "Updated Event" instant triggers, which use both webhook and polling techniques.

-- Each individual webhook (both legacy and current) route will return a 429 status code after around 30 requests per second to encourage a smooth delivery of hooks vs. massive bursts.
-This includes subscription webhooks or REST Hooks.
+- Each individual webhook (both legacy and current) route will return a 429 status code after 30 requests per second to encourage a smooth delivery of hooks instead of massive bursts.
+This includes subscription webhooks and REST Hooks.

-- During heavy periods of sustained webhook activity, we may return 200 status but still delay the processing of your webhooks by several minutes.
+- During heavy periods of sustained webhook activity, Zapier may return a 200 status but still delay the processing of your webhooks by several minutes.

-- If you wish to enforce proper delivery of webhooks, please retry delivery on anything besides a 200 status code from Zapier and use an industry standard exponential backoff interval for retries.
+- If you want to enforce proper delivery of webhooks, retry delivery on anything besides a 200 status code from Zapier and use an industry standard exponential backoff interval for retries.

 When using an invite-only app, you may encounter an error like Dev app